Validate form and request values

 Error messages

-You can define a text that will be written in the log if an error occurs.
+Here you can enter a text that is output in the log file in the event of an error.
 The error message can also be stored in multiple languages by clicking on "Multilingualism".
-Click here for more information.
+Further information can be found here.

 Column "Name of the property / value"